VegaDeftwing/OpGuidesHugoSrc/content/Phil/Religion.md

 {{< /quote >}}

-To wrap up this intro, religion is interesting for its own reasons<a class="ptr">(2)</a>. but the political ramifications of religion in modern societies is what is most likely to affect you directly.
+To wrap up this intro, religion is interesting for its own reasons<footnote>it would probably be worth your time to look into the basics of most world religions, as nerdy, professional positions are increasingly held on a global field where you will have no choice but to work with people from diverse backgrounds across the globe, that's just not something I want to cover here.
+Wikipedia is a thing, go nuts.</footnote>. but the political ramifications of religion in modern societies is what is most likely to affect you directly.
 Still, it's best to address the cause and not the effect, so lets look at how religion do what it do.

 To keep things simple, I'm going to pick on Christianity for the most part.
 There are other religions that are hugely involved in the politics of their dominant regions, but Christianity being the biggest religion and the one most of the readers of this page are likely to be familiar with, makes the most sense to talk about.
 Still, I'll try to keep things as generic as possible.